silverstripe/silverstripe-userforms/docs/en/03_troubleshooting.md

 Check the below if you have any issues during installation or use

-## Installation issues

-After installation make sure you have done a `dev/build` you may also need to flush the admin view by appending `?flush=1` to the URL, e.g. `https://example.com/admin?flush=1`

 ## Checkbox or radio group custom messages not showing

 If your project has a custom template for `UserFormsCheckboxSetField.ss` or `UserFormsOptionSetField.ss`, then you will need to ensure they include `$Top.getValidationAttributesHTML().RAW`.
 See